Layout Image

 Read my blog here on Firewalls.

 This will provide you with three virus checkers which will work together.
 Collectively, their combination will be far more effective than any single Windows virus checker.
-They should be updated, and run through your Windows computer regularly.
+They should be virus signature updated, and run through your Windows computer regularly.

 You are also faced with the fact that a lot of modern virus checkers are now flagging more files as viruses incorrectly.
 Flagging a file as a virus incorrectly is called a false positive.
 In my opinion, anti-virus vendors are panicking.
-Most of them now know that they have no chance with their present Windows technologies, of detecting anywhere near all the malware!
+Most of them now know that they have no chance with their present Windows technologies, of detecting anywhere near all the viruses and malware!
 Ironically, the hackers are submitting their creations to the Virus Total testing site, to see if their code will be detected as a virus.
 Now that is innovation for you!

 © Peter Daley, 2009